November 15, 2023

 • Sector de la salud.
 Construction speed is paramount in hospitals and clinics.
 Prefabricated modules are an efficient and agile solution when expanding healthcare facilities.

-With an acute awareness of the importance of industrialized construction in our country, PORCELANOSA Group's Porcelanosa Offsite is a division dedicated to fully finished modular bathrooms.
+With an acute awareness of the importance of industrialised construction in our country, PORCELANOSA Group's Porcelanosa Offsite is a division dedicated to fully finished modular bathrooms.
 Monobath is the result of industrial development in producing prefabricated bathrooms by Porcelanosa, created on an assembly line and supplied ready to be installed on site.

 The elements are designed with PORCELANOSA Group collections, intended for major hotel, health or residential projects.
 Prefabricated bathrooms by Porcelanosa stand out for their innovative composition and premium finishes.
-And because they're so versatile, each model can be customized according to the customer's needs.
+And because they're so versatile, each model can be customised according to the customer's needs.